The Dirac paradox in 1+1 dimensions and its realization with spin-orbit coupled nanowires: Dirac Heterojunctions with massless and massive modes

 \section{Dirac Heterojunctions with massless and massive modes}

 So far, we have considered heterojunctions that purely involve Dirac massless modes and we have obtained two opposite answers to the Dirac paradox, depending on how the helicity change across the interface is modelled.
-Model 1, based on an inhomogeneous scalar velocity profile, implies that physical solutions necessarily involve injections from both sides of the junction and predicts no current flowing through the system, whereas model 2 ``tackles" the paradox by introducing an interface with spin-flip processes that guarantee a perfect transmission.
-In this section we propose a model that, {\it without} introducing spin-flip processes at the interface, leads to non-vanishing transmission.
+Model 1, based on an inhomogeneous scalar velocity profile, implies that physical solutions necessarily involve injections from both sides of the junction and predicts no current flowing through the system, whereas model~2 ``circumvents" the paradox by introducing a spin-active interface.
+In this section we propose a model that, {\it without} introducing any direct spin-rotation processes at the interface, leads to a non-vanishing transmission.

 Suppose that, along with the massless propagating Dirac fermions illustrated in Fig.\ref{Fig1}, the system is also characterized by massive Dirac fermions, as sketched by the green curves of Fig.\ref{Fig2}.
 Specifically, the model we consider is